How to Change the Vacuum Pump Exhaust Filter (RVS20-32, 310-33)

 Install replacemebt fuse.

-4. Install a replacement fuse in the housing.
+4. Install the replacement in the housing.

 Reinstall the fuse housing.